sagemath/sagewiki_to_gh-2022-10-10/days73.md

 people: Grace

-Distribution of gap of saddle connection for a surface defined on a cubic field!: GRACE PICTURE TO COME
+Distribution of gap of saddle connection for a surface defined on a cubic field!

 {{attachment:sd.png}}